inclusive-design/adaptive-palette/docs/TelegraphicMessageTranslation.md

 2. **Choices**
    - Displays one button for each generated sentence, ordered by likelihood.
-   - Includes a text field with the placeholder `None of the above — let me type it`.
+   - Includes a text field with the placeholder `None of above — let me type it`.

 3. **Error**
    - Announces `⚠ Could not make sentences.
 Try again.`